-As of December 31, 2014 and 2013, nontrade receivables consist mainly of receivable from insurance companies amounting \$\mathbb{P}\$143.79 million.
-Receivable from insurance companies represents amounts recoverable from the latter for the insured properties that were damaged due to fire and typhoon (Notes 10 and 13).
-The remaining balance consists of advances to officers and employees, cashier shortages and interest receivable arising from short-term investments.
+Nontrade receivables include receivable from insurance companies amounting to ₱112.25 million and ₱143.79 million as of December 31, 2015 and 2014.
+Receivable from insurance companies represents amounts recoverable within one year from the reporting period from the latter for the insured properties that were damaged due to fire and typhoon (Notes 10 and 13).
+The remaining balance consists of operational advances and interest receivable arising from short-term investments.

-As of December 31, 2014 and 2013, the allowance from impairment losses from its trade receivables and due from franchisees amounted to ₱30.04 million (see Note 30).
+As of December 31, 2015 and 2014, allowance for impairment losses on trade receivables and due from franchisees amounted to \$\mathbb{P}\$30.04 million (Note 30).